Southampton Robber Caught After Brazen £17,500 McDonald’s Heist

-Aaron Folan, 40, of Exeter Close, Southampton, was sentenced to 5 years and 1 month in prison at Southampton Crown Court on Friday, 13 January.
+Aaron Folan, 40, of Exeter Close, Southampton, has been locked up for 5 years and 1 month at Southampton Crown Court on Friday, January 13.

-He previously pleaded guilty to robbery, theft of a motor vehicle, two counts of Class A drug possession, and two counts of shoplifting.
+He admitted to a string of crimes including robbery, vehicle theft, two counts of Class A drug possession, and two shoplifting offences.

-He then took the cashbox and ran to a nearby white Transit van parked at a bus stop on Burgess Road before fleeing the scene.
+Folan snatched the cashbox and sprinted to a nearby white Transit van parked at a bus stop on Burgess Road before bolting off.
+Police have yet to recover the stolen cash.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.